apache/rya/extras/rya.manual/src/site/markdown/mapreduce.md

 - *RdfFileInputFormat* will read and parse RDF files of any format.
 Format must be explicitly specified.
-Reading and parsing is done asynchronously, enabling large input files depending on how much information the openrdf parser itself needs to hold in memory in order to parse the file.
+Reading and parsing is done asynchronously, enabling large input files depending on how much information the RDF4J parser itself needs to hold in memory in order to parse the file.
 (For example, large N-Triples files can be handled easily, but large XML files might require you to allocate more memory for the Map task.)
 Handles multiple files if given a